ESMValGroup/ESMValCore/doc/esmvalcore/datafinder.rst

 and is accessible to users either via dowload from the ESGF portal or through the ESGF data nodes hosted by large computing facilities (like CEDA-Jasmin, DKRZ etc).
 This data adheres to, among other standards, the DRS and Controlled Vocabulary standard for naming files and structured paths; the `DRS <https://www.ecmwf.int/sites/default/files/elibrary/2014/13713-data-reference-syntax-governing-standards-within-climate-research-data-archived-esgf.pdf>`_ ensures that files and paths to them are named according to a standardized convention.
-An example of this convention, and also used by ESMValTool for file discovery and data retrieval can be seen here:
+Examples of this convention, also used by ESMValTool for file discovery and data retrieval, include:

 * CMIP6 file: ``[variable_short_name]_[mip]_[dataset_name]_[experiment]_[ensemble]_[grid]_[start-date]-[end-date].nc``
 * CMIP5 file: ``[variable_short_name]_[mip]_[dataset_name]_[experiment]_[ensemble]_[start-date]-[end-date].nc``
 * OBS file: ``[project]_[dataset_name]_[type]_[version]_[mip]_[short_name]_[start-date]-[end-date].nc``

-and similar standards exist for the standard paths (input directories); for the ESGF data nodes, these paths differ slightly, an example is given below:
+and similar standards exist for the standard paths (input directories); for the ESGF data nodes, these paths differ slightly, for example:

 * CMIP6 path for BADC: ``ROOT-BADC/[institute]/[dataset_name]/[experiment]/[ensemble]/[mip]/
   [variable_short_name]/[grid]``;